ambanum/media-scale/README.md

 Clone the repository on your server, install dependencies and run the webserver.
 We suggest to use a production process manager for Node.js like [pm2](https://github.com/Unitech/pm2) or [Forever](https://github.com/foreversd/forever#readme).

+For information on how we deploy this app, you can take a look at the role `media-scale` in our [disinfo.quaidorsay.fr-ops repository](https://github.com/ambanum/disinfo.quaidorsay.fr-ops)

 - - -

 # License